Chapter 4:

 “Does that mean Brooks is in danger!?”

-“No. It’s a hotbed of adventurer activity, for every goblin there is here, there’s one to match in Brooks.
+“No. It’s a hotbed of adventurer activity.
+For every goblin here, there’s an adventurer to match in Brooks.

 From what I can discern, these tunnels they’re digging all lead to different places.